mrsuh/blog/docs/articles/2024/sqlite-index-visualization-structure/index.md

 ![](./images/index-expression.webp)

-The index now holds a string generated by the expression.
-You can use complex expressions, and the index will store the result for quick searches.
+The Index now stores a string generated by the expression.

-## Unique index with NULL values
+You can use more complex expressions, and the Index will save the only result.

-SQLite supports unique indexes with NULL values:
+## Unique Index with NULL values

 ```sql
 CREATE TABLE table_test (column1 INT)
 INSERT INTO table_test (column1) VALUES (1),(NULL),(NULL),...,(NULL),(NULL),(1000000);